Dmarv/Resume/README.md

 # Resume_Python

+#Predictive Text
+"""
+Here, I used Markov decision models to generate predictive text.
+I generated a "fake" book based off of Frankenstein.
+I used techniques like
+N-gram models (with padding) to find the probability a certain word would follow given the context or previous words.
+This was Markov’s observation -
+The past is independent of the future given the present.
+"""

+#Analysis of Heart Disease
+"""
+A Project (with peer) using Python that demonstrates many standard analysis techniques including dimensionality reduction, regularized regression, random forests, neural networks, and ensembles (combining models).
+"""

+#Big Data Queries Project
+"""
+This demonstrates the manipulation of DataFrames and the ability to perform complex queries in both the pandas Python library and SQL.
+"""

 #homeowrk 1
 """
 This python projects is taken from homework.
 It demonstrate a general understanding of Python.
 """

 #homework 2:
 """This project focused on solving simple problems such as n_queens, lights out and linear disk movement problems.